Silent Second Mortgages: Benefits, Risks, & How They Work

 The Chenoa Fund Program provides down payment assistance that’s up to 3.5% of the home’s purchase price.
 If you’re using a fixed-rate FHA first mortgage, that 3.5% down payment benefit covers the 3.5% down payment requirement of the FHA loan.
 If you’re using a conventional loan like Fannie Mae’s HomeReady loan, the 3.5% benefit can be applied toward closing costs and the 3% down payment requirement for 97% LTV conventional mortgage financing.

 A “soft second” is a subordinate loan used to cover down payment and closing costs.
 The soft second has a deferred payment schedule, so borrowers do not have to make any payments until they sell their home or refinance.
-It’s an option that genuinely increases housing affordability because they do not add to the monthly costs of homeownership.
+It’s an option that genuinely increases housing affordability because it does not add to the monthly costs of homeownership.

 Better yet, many soft seconds are forgivable over a specified term, meaning if you stay in the home for a certain amount of time — you may not have to repay the soft second loan.